google/ExoPlayer/hls.md

 {% include_relative supported-formats-hls.md %}

-You will find more detailed information about format support in the [supported formats page][].

 ## Creating a MediaSource ##

 To play an HLS stream, create an `HlsMediaSource` and prepare the player with